Jul 16, 2010

 You wanna share my baby Petrel?

-Extra for Experts: Tuatara are known to have a low sex drive and incredibly long lifespans (potentially 100+ years).
-Perhaps the most famous example is Henry, a resident of the Southland Museum.
-This Tuatara took one hundred years before he popped his cherry, becoming a father for the first time at age 111!
+Extra for Experts: Tuatara are characterized by slow growth, low reproductive rates, and long lifespans.
+Perhaps the most famous example is Henry, a long-term resident of the Southland Museum.
+Henry lived up to his slow-living billing by becoming a father for the first time at the ripe age of 111!

 Back to Top